How to Build a Test Automation Strategy

 1. Testing tools

 Selecting the right tool defines the success of your test automation strategy and will make or break your test automation project.
-For this reason, it’s the first step in this checklist.
+For this reason, it’s the first step in this list.

 Every organization is unique, with varying people, processes, and technologies.
 Each QA team faces different challenges while working with various applications in diverse environments.
 Therefore, aligning tool requirements with these setups is crucial.